datamachines/99-problems/README.md

 - Write a Dockerfile for a simple application contained in the `src/hello-world` folder of this repo.
   -- The service runs on port 5000
   -- It should extend the official `python:3` image
-- Build the image from the dockerfile as `hello:dev`
+- Build the image from the dockerfile as `hello:dev`.
+  > Note that this may require using the host network as a build command parameter.
 - Run the docker image and verify you can connect to it on port 5000 by curling `http://localhost:5000/Boss`.
 - Stop and remove the container
 - Retag and push the image to the local docker registry at `localhost:32000/python:3`